 - An enhanced version of Switch or Black Jack (the British form of Crazy Eights) by Paul Feagan.
 There are many additional special cards, and the rules for each are written on the cards.
 The game is named after the fours which are "Flaps" cards: when anyone plays a four other players can play fours without waiting for turns, but with no player playing more than one four in succession.

 - Spite and Malice, played with a 150 card deck consisting of ten each of cards numbered from 1 to 15.
 Rules are also available here.
 The game is now produced by Winning Moves and can be ordered from funagain.com.

 - Fling (formerly called Suds)

-A fast game for young children from Gamewright.
+- Gamewright.
 The pack of 54 soap-sud shaped laundry cards contains peaked hats, T-shirts, boxer shorts, pants, socks and sneakers.
 There are also three wild cards which count as anything.
 The players each have a three-card hand and a face-down stock used to replace hand cards as they are used.
 There are no turns - players get rid of their cards as fast as they can, building face-up piles of six cards in the correct sequence on the table.
 The first player who runs out of cards wins.

-You can order Fling from funagain.com
+You can order Fling from amazon.com